Find out who is Silmara Miranda, former 'É o Tchan' blonde who assumed a position of trust at PRF | Federal District

+Graduated in journalism, public servant Silmara Bezerra Miranda realizes her dream of working in the Federal Highway Police (PRF) after spending about five hours a day studying for two years.
+“Concurseiro suffers”, she joked on a social network when answering questions from internet users about her trajectory to approval.

+Now 40 years old and approved in one of the most disputed competitions in the country, Silmara became known in the early 2000s for being the “blonde of the É o Tchan group”.

+With less than a year in public service, the agent was promoted to a position of trust in Brasília.
 The promotion, however, was called by colleagues “supposedly meteoric rise“, which made Silmara react to criticism.
-On Tuesday (2), she used social media to counter the comments (see below).
+On Tuesday (2), she used social media to counter the comments (see more at the end of this text).

 “For this function there is absolutely no seniority criterion, being a position of free appointment and dismissal”, says the highway police officer.